Nathan Jones (Welsh footballer): Charlton Athletic

 On 4 February 2024, Jones was appointed manager of League One club Charlton Athletic.
 In his first interview, Jones stated that 'there is a real appetite to build something here which I am really looking forward to being a part of'.
-In his first game as manager, Charlton lost 2–0 at relegation rivals Reading on 10 February, then drew their next three games, including a goalless draw against league leaders Portsmouth on 24 February which saw the club match its record winless streak of 18 games.
+In his first game as manager, Charlton lost 2–0 at relegation rivals Reading on 10 February, then drew their next three games, including a goalless draw against league leaders Portsmouth on 24 February which saw the club match its record streak of 18 games without a victory.
+Following which, Charlton went on a 14 match unbeaten run, almost equalling the club's record of 15.

-On 25 May 2025, Jones led the Addicks to promotion, defeating Leyton Orient 1–0 in the 2025 play-off final.
-Following promotion, Jones was heavily linked with the vacant managerial position at Cardiff City, before signing a new five-year deal on 6 June 2025.
+On 25 May 2025, Jones led Charlton to promotion, defeating Leyton Orient 1–0 in the 2025 play-off final.
+Following promotion, Jones was linked with the vacant managerial position at Cardiff City, before signing a new five-year deal on 6 June 2025.

 Personal life

-Jones is a devout Christian who credits his faith with getting him through bad times.
-He has several religious tattoos on his body including praying hands and the crucifixion on his left biceps and forearm, Jesus Christ on his right biceps, and Michaelangelo's 'The Creation of Adam' across his back.

-Nathan Jones does not hide his faith and is very open to mentioning it during press conferences, occasionally appending 'God willing' to his hope that his tactics work.
+Jones is a devout Christian who credits his faith with getting him through difficult times.
+He has several religious tattoos on his body including Praying Hands and the crucifixion on his left biceps and forearm, Jesus Christ on his right biceps, and Michaelangelo's The Creation of Adam across his back.
+Jones does not hide his faith and is very open to mentioning it during press conferences, occasionally appending 'God willing' to his hope that his tactics work.

-Jones is bilingual, able to speak both English and Spanish.
+Jones is bilingual, being able to speak both English and Spanish.